-We believe that relative TSR is a meaningful measure of our long-term performance and motivates our Chair and CEO to achieve superior share price compared to our key competitors, thus aligning his interests with shareholder interests.
+We believe that these are meaningful measures of our long-term performance and motivate our Executive Directors to achieve superior share price compared to our key competitors, thus aligning their interests with shareholder interests.
 We further reinforce this by requiring a minimum threshold of relative performance for payout and by capping payout in the case of negative TSR.

-PSU Measure Weighting Definition Why It Matters Relative TSR 70% of total long-term equity Relative TSR: Cumulative three-year increase in volume-weighted average price and reinvested dividends relative to peers Assesses our overall performance in the eyes of our shareholders and the broader stock market, relative to companies with which we compete for customers and investors that are subject to similar macro-economic factors
+PSU Measure Weighting Definition Why It Matters Relative TSR 50% of PSU award Relative TSR: Cumulative three-year increase in volume-weighted average price and dividends relative to peers Assesses our overall performance in the eyes of our shareholders and the broader stock market, relative to companies with which we compete for customers and investors that are subject to similar macroeconomic factors ROIC 50% of PSU award Three-year average net operating profit after tax divided by a three-year average invested capital.
+Assesses our profitability and how effectively we use capital over the three-year period to generate income.

-The relative TSR performance for our 2021 PSU awards will be measured against a group of 10 companies ("Relative TSR Peer Group") that the Compensation and Talent Committee believes best reflects the companies that we compete with for both investments and customers.
-The financial and operational performance of these companies is therefore most directly relevant to TechnipFMC, and we are all subject to similar macro-economic factors.
+The relative TSR performance for our 2022 PSU awards will be measured against a group of ten companies (collectively, "Relative TSR Peer Group," and each a "TSR Peer") that the Compensation and Talent Committee believes best reflects the companies that we compete with for both investments and customers.
+The financial and operational performance of these companies is therefore most directly relevant to TechnipFMC, and we are all subject to similar macroeconomic factors.

-2021 Relative TSR Peer Group
+2022 Relative TSR Peer Group

+Baker Hughes Nabors Industries Ltd. Transocean Ltd.

-Aker Solutions ASA Baker Hughes Forum Energy Technologies, Inc. Halliburton Company National Oilwell Varco, Inc. Oceaneering International, Inc. Oil States International, Inc. Schlumberger Limited Subsea 7 S.A.
-Weir Group plc
+Champion X Corp.
+National Oilwell Varco, Inc. Oceaneering International, Inc.

+Core Laboratories N.V.
+SLB

+Halliburton Company Subsea 7 S.A.

+New peers for 2022

-In comparison to our prior Relative TSR Peer Group, the following companies were removed due to no longer being comparable peers post-Spin-off: Saipem Spa, Fluor Corporation, and John Wood Group plc.
-Aker Solutions ASA, Forum Technologies, Inc. and Weir Group PLC were added.
+In comparison to our prior Relative TSR Peer Group, the following companies were removed due to no longer being comparable peers due to divestitures, business profile, or not having a comparable market cap: The Weir Group PLC, Aker Solutions ASA, Oil States Intl., Inc., Forum Technologies, Inc.

-The vesting date for the 2021 PSU awards is March 1, 2024, with a performance period of February 16, 2021, being the date of the Spin-off, through December 31, 2023.
+The vesting date for the 2022 PSU awards is March 8, 2025, with a performance period of January 1, 2022 through December 31, 2024.

-The Compensation and Talent Committee approved the following targets in relation to the 2021 PSU awards:
+The Compensation and Talent Committee approved the following targets in relation to the 2022 PSU awards: